-The Tax Act reduces the US federal corporate tax rate from a graduated rate up to 35% to a flat rate of 21%, effective January 1, 2018.
-The Company has adjusted its deferred tax assets and liabilities at December 31, 2017 to reflect the Tax Act's reduction of corporate income tax rates which are expected to be in effect in future years as the deferred tax assets and liabilities are realized.
-The effect of this provisional adjustment in the deferred provision for income taxes is a discrete net expense of \$11,095, however this is offset with a reduction in the valuation allowance.
+The Tax Act reduced the US federal corporate tax rate from a graduated rate up to 35% to a flat rate of 21%, effective January 1, 2018.
+The Company adjusted its deferred tax assets and liabilities at December 31, 2017 to reflect the Tax Act's reduction of corporate income tax rates which are expected to be in effect in future years as the deferred tax assets and liabilities are realized.
+The effect of this provisional adjustment in the deferred provision for income taxes is a discrete net expense of \$11,095, however this is offset with a reduction in the valuation allowance as of December 31, 2018.